 FUNDING AVAILABILITY AND MATCH

-The Cumberland Plateau Stewardship Fund anticipates awarding approximately $1 million in grants in 2021.
-Grant awards are expected to range from $100,000 to $250,000.
-This program has one annual application cycle and awards approximately 6-8 grants per year.
-Projects should begin within six months of the award date and be completed within two to three years from the start date.
-These grants require non-federal matching contributions valued at 50% of the total project costs (1:1 ratio).
+The Cumberland Plateau Stewardship Fund anticipates awarding approximately $4 million in grants in 2022.
+Grant awards are expected to range from $100,000 to $500,000.
+Applicants considering proposals outside of this funding range are encouraged to contact NFWF prior to submitting.
+This program has one annual application cycle and awards approximately 6-10 grants per year.

 Work on Public Lands: Work performed on Federal, state, and local public lands are eligible across the Cumberland Plateau Stewardship Fund geography.
-Projects that focus on public lands are strongly encouraged to include work on private lands as part of the broader project scope.
-Please contact Jon Scott at firstname.lastname@example.org to discuss potential work on public lands prior to submitting an application.
+Projects that focus on public lands are strongly encouraged to include work on private lands as part of the broader project scope as some primary funders of this RFP only support proposals/expenses on private lands.
+Please contact Jon Scott at email@example.com to discuss potential work on public lands prior to submitting an application.

 All proposals will be screened for relevance, accuracy, completeness and compliance with NFWF and funding source policies.
 Proposals will then be evaluated based on the extent to which they meet the following criteria.

-Program Goals and Priorities – Project contributes to the Cumberland Plateau Stewardship Fund’s acreage, habitat and species goals, and has specific, quantifiable performance metrics that will be tracked and measured to evaluate project success.
+Program Goals and Priorities – Project contributes to the Cumberland Plateau Stewardship Fund’s habitat and species goals and has specific, quantifiable performance metrics that will be tracked and measured to evaluate project success.
 Project addresses one or more of the program priorities outlined in the request for proposals.

 Conservation Plan and Context – Describe how the project advances the Forestland Stewards partnership business plan.
-Proposals also should highlight how efforts will expand new or existing restoration and conservation initiatives, such as the Shortleaf Pine Initiative and Shortleaf Pine Restoration Plan, and the The Southeast Aquatic Biodiversity Conservation Strategy to maximize large-scale ecosystem function.
+When applicable, proposals should also should highlight how efforts will support other conservation plans, such as the Partners for Fish and Wildlife Service Strategic Plan and/or expand new or existing restoration and conservation initiatives, such as the Shortleaf Pine Initiative and Shortleaf Pine Restoration Plan, the White Oak Initiative and the Restoring Sustainability for White Oak and Upland Oak Communities: An Assessment and Conservation Plan and the The Southeast Aquatic Biodiversity Conservation Strategy to maximize large-scale ecosystem function.